iwan-o/bouteg.docs/README.md

     `pip install Sphinx`

-* In the `docs` directory run `sphinx-build -b html . build` and view the generated HTML files in the `build` directory.
+* In the root directory run `make html` and view the generated HTML files in the `_build/html` directory.

 Authors
 -------